tkreyche/I75W-Raymarine-Autopilot/README.md

 * The mid line is not shown.

 __Auto Mode:__
-* The top line is the same as in Standby Mode:  C (for compass) and the magnetic compass heading.
+* The top line is the same as in Standby Mode and shows the magnetic compass heading.
 * The mid line shows the target heading.
 Raymarine calls this the "locked autopilot heading."
 Signal K calls this "steering.autopilot.target.headingMagnetic."

 __Status Indicators:__\